Topological Data Analysis Applications in Natural Language Processing: A Survey: Non-theoretical Approaches

 \subsubsection{Multi-Modal Representations}

-TDA features have also been extracted from other representations of NLP-related features, including multimedia data such as audio and video.
-In this section, the only task performed by researchers is speech \& music processing, where applications include - studying human vowels and infant vocalizations \cite{bonafos2023topological,bonafos2024dirichlet}, emotion recognition from audio speech~\cite{gonzalez2019towards} and videos~\cite{paluzo2022emotion}, depression detection from audio clips~\cite{tlachac2020topological}, recognizing voiced and voiceless consonants in speech~\cite{zhu2024topology}, music classification~\cite{bergomi2015dynamical,sassone2022bridging}, and assessing the adversarial robustness of image-text multi-modal models by measuring topological consistency \cite{vu2025topological}.
+TDA features have also been extracted from other representations of NLP-related features, including multimedia data, such as audio and video.
+In this section, the most popular task performed by researchers is \textit{speech processing}, where applications include - studying human vowels and infant vocalizations \cite{bonafos2023topological,bonafos2024dirichlet}, speech recognition \cite{yu2025topologicaldeeplearningspeech, lameris2024topological}, emotion recognition from audio speech~\cite{gonzalez2019towards,raskin2025shape} and audio in videos~\cite{paluzo2022emotion}, depression detection from audio clips~\cite{tlachac2020topological}, recognizing voiced and voiceless consonants in \\speech~\cite{zhu2024topology}.